The Diocese of Leicester is on a journey we are calling ‘Shaped By God Together’.

 Holy Habits – This is an introduction to the practices of Dwelling in the Word and the Community Examen, tools to keep us open to being shaped by God together.

 We know that the Shaped by God Together journey raises a lot of questions.
 So we have compiled a list of FAQs to address those you may have.
+We've also put together a list of FAQs for schools.
 You can also find out more of the background to Minster Communities and the process through which they are formed on The Hub.
 If you would like to speak to the Shaped By God Together team directly, you can email Claire.email@example.com.

 A update was shared on Minster Communities Progress at the Diocesan Synod meeting in May 2023.
 It can be downloaded here.